Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 g.
 Lead the clean-up of equipment, utensils, and the cooking site thoroughly after each meal.
 Properly store or dispose unused ingredients, leftover food, dishwater and garbage.

 h.
-Discuss how you followed the Outdoor Code and no-trace principles when preparing your meals.
+Discuss how you followed the Leave No Trace Seven Principles and the Outdoor Code when preparing your meals.

 4. Trail and backpacking meals.
 Do the following: